 Component-Level IP (CLIP)

 CLIP is a new way to import and use external IP written in a hardware description language (HDL).
 Implementations instantiated with CLIP run in parallel with the LabVIEW diagram, and you communicate to them through user-created I/O nodes.
 With some hardware targets, you can use CLIP to talk directly to I/O pins.
 CLIP functions open the FPGA platform further to include all types of IP, which may be better suited to run in parallel rather than in data flow like the current HDL Interface Node runs.

-LabVIEW 8.5 Features
+9. New LabVIEW 8.5 Features